bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

 #### Version 1.1.x
 - Added debug panel to debug bar (if installed).
 Makes it possible to preview stored values when inside WordPress admin and editing posts.
-Only visible when debug is enabled.
+Will automatically be enabled when debug bar is installed and activated.
 - Changed debug box to stop using jQuery, so it should work with more themes and in more situations where jQuery may not be available
-- Fixed bug with post field type dialog.
+- Fixed bug with post field type dialog
 - Fixed passing additional arguments for field type post
 - Fixed memory leak when using cache.
 When using functions that cleared the cache, for example simple_fields_set_value(), then memory usage could increase pretty much, and when the function is used in a loop then eventionally the script would eat up all memory.
 Nom nom nom.
 But in a bad way.
 - Changed the way some cache keys where stored, beacuse a key in an array that contains quotes is just silly looking (but valid, apparently)